janearc/t/README.md

 the interpreter unless it is defined in the heap (implicitly: *barewords result in heap lookups*, which can be expensive if your heap is large).
 The `isnt` "operator" is equivalency, and `true` is what you would expect.
-Something that is `true` must be both defined (it exists in the heap) and its absolute value must be non-zero.
+Something that is `true` must be both defined (it exists in the heap) and its mathematical value must be non-zero.
 This is to say that values `-1`, `0`, and undefined values are false, `1`, `.023`, and `yes` are true.